 - Clean the new rotor thoroughly using brake cleaner.
 New rotors come with protective grease, which, if not removed, will contaminate your new pads

-- Wire brush the hub interface
+- Wire brush the hub interface before fitting the rotor and fastener

 - Wire brush the brake carrier (clean outdoors is best)